alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 computes the empirical mean number of defect points within a distance $r$ of a typical defect point, viewed as a function of $R$.

-3. Finally the relationship of the defect points to sub-panel boundaries can be studied by means of various logistic regre4ssion options.
+4. Finally the relationship of the defect points to sub-panel boundaries can be studied by means of various logistic regression options.

-The softweare also provides for further graphical options, such as the study of direction from a typical defect point to its nearest neighbour within the panel, analysing at the level of "events" (appropriately defined grouping of clumps of defect pixels) rather than individual defect points,
+The software also provides for further graphical options, such as the study of direction from a typical defect point to its nearest neighbour within the panel, analysing at the level of "events" (appropriately defined grouping of clumps of defect pixels) rather than individual defect points,